Ksingh79798/devTinder/src/homework.md

 set the expiry of JWT Token & cookies to 7 days create userSchema method to getJWT() create userSchema method to comparePassword(passwordInputByUser)

+{------ Ep- 11 Diving into the APIs & Express Router ------- }

+- Explore Tinder Apis
+- create a list of all api you can think of in devTinder
+- Group multiple routes under respective routers
+- Read the Doc of express.router()
+- Create the route folder for managing auth,profile,request routers
+- create authRouter, profilerouter, requestRouter
+- import these routers in app.js
+- create POST /logout API
+- create PATCH /profile/edit API
+- create PATCH  /profile/password API :- for forgot Password
+- make you validate all the data in every POST,PATCH,....api